projectatomic/adb-atomic-developer-bundle/docs/installing.rst

       $ yum install VirtualBox-4.3
       $ sudo /etc/init.d/vboxdrv setup

-  * libvirt-provider is not available in CentOS core however it is available through Fedora Copr and `Software Collections <http://softwarecollections.org>`_.
+  * libvirt provider for vagrant is enabled using *vagrant1-vagrant-libvirt* packages which is not available in CentOS core however it is available through Fedora Copr and `Software Collections <http://softwarecollections.org>`_ other core dependencies like libvirt will taken from CentOS offical repo.

 .. _vagrantRepo: